ovaixe/task-manager/README.md

    $ /path/to/apps/task ls
    ```

-   The application should look for the text files in `/path/to/plans`, since that is the user’s current directory.
+   The application looks for the text files in `/path/to/plans`, since that is the user’s current directory.

 ## Usage